 o podês passisi di dut ce che si môf

-you may eat of all that which moves
+you can sate yourself with everything that moves; you may eat of all that which moves

 dut ce che si môf

 In the above, o podês is the second-person plural of the presint indicatîf of the verb podê (can, may, to be able).
 It would be good to familiarise yourself now with the present indicative conjugation of this irregular verb.

 *The Friulian Bible also uses al pò in the affirmative, masculine, third-person singular; and e pò in the affirmative, feminine, third-person singular.

 You will remember that the adjective vîf means living, alive; its feminine form is vive.

 From the remainder of this verse, you will recall that us means to you; you may wish to now review Friulian direct and indirect object pronouns.
 You will also recall that the verb dâ means to give and that its past participle is dât.
 The first-person singular, presint indicatîf of this verb is jo o doi (I give).

 jo o doi

 jo o ai dât